xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ## 3 Three Locations of Computing

 <!---
 JS: Our approach owes a small debt to Software Carpentry since this is what I have based a good chunk of the content on the first year and some of this got rolled into the second.
 This is likely the place to acknowledge it.
 DT: No problem.
 Let's do it in footnotes though.
 --->

-We often begin our courses in outlining the above "big picture" principles, challenges, and considerations.
-There is no hiding the fact the programming is difficult and that people who do it well often have much "soft" knowledge (like command line expertise or game mod development), not formally taught in the university environment.
-Instead of offering quick but shallow victories, our approach is to engage the students intellectually.
-For this reason, we begin with the "frustration points" of everyday computing.
-In our experience, even simple tasks like saving a file from the internet browser is rife with anxiety and frustration.
-Where did that file go?
+We often begin our courses by outlining the above "big picture" principles, challenges, and considerations.
+Programming is difficult, tedioius at times, and obscure to those not used to it.
+The people who do it well often have knowledge and experience from beyond the university, such as game mod development, that gives them an external challenge or task to pique their interest.
+With this trend in mind, our approach is to engage the students intellectually nstead of offering quick but shallow skills and takeaways as motivations.

+For this reason, we begin
+with the "frustration points" of everyday computing that resist quick satisfaction while leading into the larger structures and problems of computing.
+In our experience, even simple tasks like saving a file from an internet browser is rife with anxiety and frustration: Where did that file go?
 How do I find it again?
 What type of file is it?
-Modern operating systems purposefully hide such information from average users.
-Yet our users are not average.
-Rather, they are students, faculty, and librarians who rely on documents, file systems, and datasets as a matter of critical importance.
-They have typically put years, if not decades, into acquiring expertise in academic disciplines and can certainly rise to the challenge of computation.
+Modern operating systems conceal such information from average users.
+Yet our users are the type to turn such moments of frustration into opportunities for discovery, if they have the means to do so.
+These are students, university faculty, and librarians who approach documents, file systems, and datasets as matters of critical importance.
+The patient curiosity that causes them to spend years, if not decades, into acquiring expertise in academic disciplines can certainly be turned to the challenge of computation.
 In our experience, they respond extremely well to the mission of reclaiming the material contexts of their daily intellectual practice and learning how to control more directly the computers through which they carry out much of their research.
+If they are going to do so, however, the small frustrations and petty obstacles have to be understood as windows into the larger, concealed systems they work with every day; they also need enough contextual knowledge of the system itself to know where to start.

-Guided by this approach, we have identified two core competencies from our "wish list"---ones that we believe can have a significant impact on "launching" a new student into the field of digital humanities and computational culture studies.
-The first of these is the Bash, a Unix shell and a command language for text-based "dialog" based interaction between humans and machines.
-The second is Python, a widely-used modern Programming language, that, like Bash, privileges simplicity and human readability.[^ln-versionlink]
+We have identified three "locations" of computing that we think are especially fertile grounds on which, first, to gain this necessary knowledge, and second, to occasion the intellectual discoveries this knowledge enables.
+Building on the metaphor of the development "environment," a location of computing denotes both the interface through which the human engages the machine and the type of interaction the interface demands.
+A location of computing is also a conceptual space, though, each with its own logic and set of values.
+The first of these locations is the Bash shell, a Unix shell and a command language for text-based dialogic interaction between the user and the Unix-based operating system and file structure.
+The second is Python, a widely-used modern programming language, that, like Bash, privileges simplicity and human readability.[^ln-versionlink] The third is the humble-seeming text editor: the most common digital tool of humanities scholarship, among the least often considered, but perhaps the most important.

 [^ln-versionlink]: Given that we have looked to Software Carpentry for some of the methodology that we employ in the course it should be noted that we do not spend any time on version control via tools such as Git or Mercurial.
 This was done initially so that more time could be spent on programming concepts, hands-on coding work, and unpacking the black box that is the command line.
 The importance of version control for efficient and effective coding via protecting against loss and enabling collaboration with others is recognized and future versions of the course may include it as a consequence.
 As with all training that is already time constrained down to the essentials, the challenge is what to take out to add this in.

-More directly, there are six properties that Bash and Python embody that make them particularly suitable for an introduction to coding class:
+More directly, there are six properties that these locations embody that make them particularly suitable for an introduction to humanities computing class.
+Because the text editor is a more highly variable location than the other two, we will discuss these properties first in terms of Bash and Python:

 1. Simplicity.
-The idiosyncrasies of programming names within Bash/\*nix aside, the syntax used within both Bash and Python is relatively straightforward.
-In Bash almost every task can be broken down into a series of single-line commands that could alternatively be chained together into a single line through pipes (|) and redirects (> and >>).
-Python does away with much of the frustrating syntax embedded in languages that came before it, saving users from needing to remember to close anywhere near so many brackets in exchange for a format that improves readability.
+The syntax used in both Bash and Python is relatively straightforward.
+In Bash, most tasks can be broken down into a series of single-line commands that can be chained together through pipes (|) and redirects (> and >>).
+Python does away with much of the frustrating syntax of languages that came before it, saving users from the need to keep track of byzantine chains of brackets and other syntactical tangles.
+The elegance of Python's syntax not only aids in learning and retention: it also adheres to the ethos of legibility we discuss in our core principles above.

 2. Power.
-Both Bash and Python are able to do a lot, pretty much any programming task really.
-Granted, they may not be well-suited to any programming task but together they can form a universal swiss army knife of coding, allowing users to get done what they need done.
+Bash and Python are powerful enough that, between them, a digital humanist is able to realize almost any task imaginable (and possible).
+They may not be the most suitable environments or languages for every task, of course, but in combination they form the digital humanist's swiss army knife, allowing its user to accomplish most anything that is needed.

 3. Durability.
-Neither Bash nor Python are going away anytime soon, making it the case that solutions that are written in either will continue to be functional beyond the foreseeable future.
+As with data structures, we favor tool that are unlikely to become obsolete.
+Neither Bash nor Python are going away anytime soon, meaning that solutions written in either will continue to be functional for the foreseeable future.

 4. Universality.
 Both Bash and Python are widely used.
-While it is the case that Bash is confined to /*nix-style operating systems there are emulators that reproduce its functionality on most systems that a student in the class is likely to encounter.
-Python, and tools that help write Python code, is likewise available on all systems that a student of the class is likely to encounter.
-As a consequence of the ability to use both tools in a wide range of environments in conjunction with the other properties listed here both are used in a wide range of environments by very large user communities.
-This makes it the case that help is widely available.
+Bash, Python, and tools that help write Python code, are available on any system that a student of the class is likely to encounter.[^bash-nix-os] Because of their versatility, both are used in a wide range of environments by large user communities.
+This also means that help is widely available.

+[^bash-nix-os]: While Bash is confined to \*nix-style operating systems there are emulators that reproduce its functionality on most systems that a student in the class is likely to encounter.

 5. Hackability.
 It is relatively straightforward to write one's own commands/methods within both Bash and Python *and to see how those that currently exist were written*.
-While this is not something that we cover in our courses the possibility for end users to investigate and expand the languages that they are working on goes directly to the heart of empowering users by unlocking what would otherwise be black boxes.
+While this is not something that we cover in our courses, the possibility for end users to investigate and expand the languages that they are working on is a basic tenet of empowering users by unlocking what would otherwise be black boxes---and, therefore, inaccessible.

 6. Fun.
-Packaging up the previous properties as they have been in both Bash and Python has resulted in the ability to have coding experiences that are not only effective but also fun.
-Both Bash and Python invite a sort of call and response methodology that is at once engaging and interesting, drawing students forward in their learning.
+The power, versatility, and relative accessibility of these tools means that they are able to be *fun* as well as effective.
+Both Bash and Python invite an interactive methodology that is at once engaging and interesting, drawing students forward in their learning.

 ### 3.1 Command Line